 So what exactly is the significance of this red dot on the forehead ?

-We must understand that the Indian culture is deeply rooted with spiritual science.Every small act,ritual,way of dressing and lifestyle was made it a way that it spiritually benefited us.
+We must understand that the Indian culture is deeply rooted with spirituality.Every small act,ritual,way of dressing and lifestyle was made it a way that it spiritually benefited us.

 This was the great contribution of many yogis,enlightened beings and siddhas of Bharata.A good example would be sage Agasthiya.Sage Agasthiya holds a very prominent position in the tamil culture,even upto date.He introduced traditions and practices in such a way that a common man imbibed spiritual upliftment in every small act he performs daily.The use of kumkum is an example to this ( Does not necessarily mean that Agasthiya was the founder of Kumkum )